rvm/rvm1-ansible/README.md

 rvm1_bundler_install: True

 # Delete a specific version of ruby (ie. ruby-2.1.0)
+# DEPRECATED: Use 'rvm1_delete_unmanaged_rubies' instead,
+# as this option will be removed in a future release
 rvm1_delete_ruby:

+# Delete installed ruby versions that are not listed in 'rvm1_rubies'
+rvm1_delete_unmanaged_rubies: False

 # Install path for rvm (defaults to single user)
 # NOTE: If you are doing a ROOT BASED INSTALL then make sure you